AUT0CR4T/sz-pizzajob/README.md

 -- Other scripts go here if you want ensure sz-pizzajob

+Drag all images from assets/images into yout inventory resource

 Make sure all dependencies are installed otherwise this script will not run

 # Credit